- Test this endpoint in the playground

 Run a search query.
 This accepts a natural language query as query parameter along with additional settings.
 It returns a list of profiles that match the query and orders them by relevance.

-The query can be a simple search query like "software engineer from Ohio" or a more complex query like "Find me engineers in California speaking at least basic english working in software industry with experience at FAANG with 2+ years of experience and at least 500 followers and at least BS degree".
+- a more complex query like "Find me engineers in California speaking at least basic english working in software industry with experience at FAANG with 2+ years of experience and at least 500 followers and at least BS degree".

 Use parameters to control tradeoffs between speed and quality.
 Here are some recipes:

-- For highest quality results (1-3 minutes) use pro search with insights and profile scoring enabled:
+- For highest quality results (30-180 seconds) use pro search with insights and profile scoring enabled:

-custom_filtersand turn ofinsightsandprofile_scoring:{"query": "<YOUR QUERY HERE>", "type": "fast", "insights": false, "profile_scoring": false, "custom_filters": {}} - If you want to implement pagination, pass the
+{"query": "<YOUR QUERY HERE>", "type": "fast", "insights": true, "profile_scoring": true} - If you want to implement pagination, pass the

 thread_idof the previous request to the next request with increasedlimit.